 You (your child) will be given fresh oxygen and possibly some sleep medicine through a mask to breathe.
-Before going to sleep monitor slickers are often placed on you (your child’s) chest and a clip is placed on you (your child’s) finger.
+Before going to sleep, the anesthetist places monitor slickers on you (your child’s) chest and finger.

-In adult patients, a small intravenous catheter is placed usually at the back of the hand before going to sleep (faster and preferred), whereas in children, due to their fear of needles, the plastic intravenous catheter is often placed on his/her foot after falling asleep, to allow fluids or medications to be given.
+In adult patients, the anesthetist applies a small intravenous catheter at the back of the hand before going to sleep (faster and preferred).
+In contrast, in children, due to their fear of needles, the plastic intravenous catheter is often placed on his/her foot after falling asleep to administer fluids or medications.
 In some adults, upon special request, the possibility of placing the catheter after falling asleep with a mask may be considered.

 Most patients, especially children, toss/turn, stretch out their arms, roll their eyes, and their breathing patterns will change as they are going off to sleep.

 In general, we encourage the presence of one parent (sometimes both) with the child for the induction of anesthesia (not the duration of the surgery).
-Due to a variety of factors, this may always not be possible or be in the best interest of the child.
-Your understanding and cooperation in this context are very important (if, for example you are asked to step outside to the waiting area).
+In some cases, this may not be possible or be in the best interest of the child.
+Your understanding and cooperation in this context are essential (i.e., sometimes we request parents to step outside to the waiting area).

-In the case of general anesthesia, you (your child) will be completely asleep for the entire procedure.
-You are (your child is) normally asleep for about 15-30 minutes longer than the time it takes for the procedure to be completed.
+In the case of general anesthesia, you (your child) will be asleep for the entire procedure.
+You are (your child is) usually sleeping for about 15-30 minutes longer than the time it takes to complete the procedure.

-Parents of children must wait in the waiting room during surgery until they are called in.
-While every effort is made to let parents see their child as early as possible after the anesthetic ends, children will in general have to be awake and stable enough to permit their parents to be with them after emergence.
+Parents of children must wait in the waiting room during surgery until our nurse calls you.
+We make every effort to let parents see their child as early as possible after the anesthetic ends.
+Children will, in general, have to be awake and stable enough to permit their parents to be with them after emergence.

-As children are often agitated when they awake from anesthesia, parents may hear their child cry without being able to see them (yet).
-This normal occurrence is nothing to be alarmed about.
+As children are often agitated when they wake up from anesthesia, parents may hear their child cry without seeing them (yet).
+This regular occurrence is no cause for alarm.

 We want you or your child to have a comfortable visit to our office for sedation dentistry.
-Having knowledge of what will happen on the day of your sleep dentistry appointment will make you more at ease as our regulated protocols will not be surprising for you.
-If you would like further information about sedation (sleep) dentistry please call our office.
+Knowing what will happen on the day of your sleep dentistry appointment will make you more at ease as our regular protocols will not be surprising.
+If you would like further information about sedation (sleep) dentistry, please call our office.